gsperka/dish-combination-calculator/README.md

 ```
 Once inside the repository, you can then run one of two commands neccessary to execute this program properly.

-- *I ran this program on my work computer and for some reason, received a permissions error.
+- *I ran this program on my laptop computer and for some reason, received a permissions error.
 If this is the case, ```cd``` into the dish-combination-calculator repository and run:

 ```
 chmod a+x ./bin/place_order